Updated 21 April 2021

 Latest information from the Danish authorities:

-- If in Copenhagen, please follow authorities’ instructions on the Covid-19 situation.
+- If in Copenhagen, please follow the authorities’ instructions on COVID-19.

-- (Temporary travel restrictions in place from 9 January to 7 February 2021).
-Visitors from countries defined as 'banned' must have a worthy purpose for entering Denmark.
+- Visitors from countries defined as 'banned' must have a worthy purpose for entering Denmark.

-- (Temporary travel restrictions in place from 9 January to 7 February 2021).
-You can enter Denmark for the purpose of attending meetings etc. as part of your job.
+- You may enter Denmark for the purpose of attending meetings as part of your job.
 Different restrictions apply.

-- It is mandatory to wear facemasks in all indoor public places and on public transport across the country.
-It is also mandatory to wear facemasks at bars, cafes and restaurants etc. although no masks are required when seated.
+- It is still mandatory to wear facemasks in all indoor public places and on public transport across the country.

 Measures and temporary adjustments introduced by Wonderful Copenhagen: